cartesi/docs/docs/tutorials/helloworld/deploy-run.md

 > .exit
 ```

-In the subsequent sections, we will explore additional features of the Cartesi Compute SDK and build more sophisticated and useful DApps.
+In the subsequent sections, we will explore additional features of the Cartesi Compute SDK and build more sophisticated and useful dApps.